 Google’s “Mayday” Update

 Depending on your website, it was either the best of times or the worst of times.
-Either way, Google’s Mayday updated occured.
-The update happened between April 28th and May 3rd and business started feeling the effects in their search engine optimization shortly after.
-The shift happened due to an algorithmic change in Google, a shift Google defends because of what they say is an effort to create the best matches for long tail queries.
-This forced a lot of sites to reevaluate their keyword assignments and make them more specific and better support thier keyword hub structure.
+Either way, Google’s Mayday updated occurred.
+The update happened between April 28th and May 3rd, and business started feeling the effects in their search engine optimization shortly after.
+The shift occurred due to an algorithmic change in Google, a move Google defends because of what they say is an effort to create the best matches for long tail queries.
+This forced a lot of sites to reevaluate their keyword assignments and make them more specific and better support their keyword hub structure.
 This algorithmic change isn’t going anywhere anytime soon so expect to keep refining your long tail keywords into 2011.

 Social Media Links Recognized in Webmaster Tools

 This year links from social media posts began registering in Webmaster tools and thus positively benefiting search results.
-That’s right, all of those seemingly meaningless rel=”nofollow” links posted on your Facebook, Twitter, and LinkedIn accounts are acknowledged by Webmaster tools as external links.
+That’s right, Webmaster tools acknowledge all of that seemingly meaningless rel= “no follow” links posted on your Facebook, Twitter, and LinkedIn accounts as external links.
 So gather round all of your co-workers and have a real heart-to-heart.
 Ask each of them to open social media accounts and pass ranking power to your company website.

 Facebook Reaches over 500 Million Users